Incremental Change and Why It Doesn’t Work

 A Direct Initiative is not easy.
 It puts a significant physical and financial burden on everyone involved.
 A Direct Initiative can potentially cost many thousands of dollars.
 Each and every initiative involves thousands of volunteers, committed to many, many selfless hours.
 Thousands of signatures have to be gathered from all across the state.
 It requires great sacrifice.

-Over the course of almost two decades, Colorado has dealt with two poorly written cannabis initiatives at the cost of millions, and yet they are still lacking the freedoms of “REAL” legalization.
+Over the course of almost two decades, Colorado has dealt with one, then a second poorly written cannabis initiative at the cost of millions, and yet they are still lacking the freedoms of “REAL” legalization.
 How many more “steps” must Coloradoans suffer before it’s patients and consumers are finally given sane and just access to this natural substance that is safer and more nutritious than any other Colorado crop?

 We No Longer Have Time to Tarry